jhpyle/docassemble/_docs/api.md

 Responses on failure:

  - [403] "Access Denied" if the API key did not authenticate.
- - [400] "Parameters i and session are required" if the `i` parameter and `session` parameters are not included.
- - [404] "File not found" if the given file could not be located.
+ - [404] "File not found" if the given file could not be located or if the owner of the API key does not have access to the file.

 Response on success: [200]

-Body of response: the contents of the file
+Body of response: the contents of the file indicated by the integer `file_number`.

 ## <a name="playground_get"></a>List files in Playground or download a file